-The property is accessed via Spencer Road approximately one half mile west of North Log Road.
-A traffic impact study was not required, and the County road impact fee does not apply to this request because the rezone will not generate 100 more daily vehicle trips than the property would be expected to generate under the previous zoning.
+The property is accessed via Spencer Road approximately half mile west of North Log Road.
+A traffic impact study was not required because the minor application is not expected to generate 100 more daily vehicle trips.
+Road impact fee for new use or structure that generates new trips shall be paid at the final land use approval required.